uwap/unitr/README.md

 You can make up any combination you want.
 The conversation is done in the pattern of `.{distance}_{time}()`, `.m_s()` for example.
-__Note: Instead of using `.minute()` as for the times, velocities use `.min()`__
+__Note: Instead of using `.minute()` as for the times, velocities use `.min()`__ TODO
+====
+Beside the previous named features we have a lot of things on our todo list.
+* Acceleration
+* Temperature
+* Non-metric units